pantheon-systems/documentation/source/docs/articles/sites/multidev.md

 ## Edit Code

-1. Clone your content locally via [Git](/docs/articles/local/starting-with-git/) or make edits in [SFTP](/docs/articles/sites/code/developing-directly-with-sftp-mode/) mode.
+1. Edit your content locally via [Git](/docs/articles/local/starting-with-git/) or utilize on-server development via [SFTP](/docs/articles/sites/code/developing-directly-with-sftp-mode/) mode.
-2. On your Dashboard, click **Code**.
+2. Within the Pantheon Dashboard, click **Code**.
-3. Type in a commit message if you made edits via SFTP and click the **Commit** button.
+3. Type in a commit message for edits made via SFTP and click the **Commit** button.
+Commits pushed via Git will be shown in the Commit Log.

 ## Merge Code